simonsobs/symlens/README.rst

 	>>> s.cost2t12

-and arbitrary symbols can be defined either as functions of l1 or of l2:
+and arbitrary symbols can be defined either as functions of l1 or of l2, using a wrapper in the module:

 .. code-block:: python